SiaFoundation/docs/hosting/siad-linux.md

-# Hosing with the siad CLI on Linux
+# Hosting with the siad CLI on Linux

 This is a technical guide to setting up a new host from scratch on Ubuntu server using only the terminal.
 To learn more about the basics of Sia hosting read our [hosting article](about-hosting-on-sia.md).
 This guide should be similar for any other Linux distributions.